hashblock/solana-cli-program-template/tests/README.md

 ```
 ## Scenarios
 The following describe the individual modules and intent:
 1. `tests/full.rs` (a.k.a.
 Full) - A "no-battery-required" integration tests that automatically loads `solana-test-validator`, the sample programs and any external keys.
-Each tests included in `full.rs`, in effect, run with a new clean *ledger* each time it is run.
+Each tests included in `full.rs`, in effect, run with a new clean *ledger* each time a test is run.
+Includes both positive and negative testing.

 ## Invocations
 You invoke all tests from the repo root directory: